-Facing new political reality, Murkowski mulls a vote for Jackson
+Facing new political reality, Murkowski considers a vote for Jackson

 She has other considerable resources to draw on, including a family name that goes back in statewide politics more than 50 years and an outsize campaign account.
 The most recent campaign finance reports, filed on Dec.
 31, showed Murkowski with $4.2 million in her coffers, while Tshibaka had $634,000.

-Murkowski’s critics often point out that she has never vaulted 50 percent in a general election, winning three elections instead with pluralities, but the new system — which will permit voters to rank second-, third- and fourth-choice candidates who are then eliminated in an instant-runoff system — could play to her broad appeal across the political spectrum.
+Murkowski’s critics often point out that she has never vaulted 50 percent in a general election, winning three elections instead with pluralities, but the new system — which will permit voters to rank second-, third- and fourth-choice candidates who are then eliminated in an instant-runoff system — could cater to her broad appeal across the political spectrum.

 Matt Buxton, editor of the Midnight Sun, a center-left Alaska politics website, said Murkowski has “a pretty clear path to winning” under the new system.
 “I think that it really plays well to the coalition that she has — of moderate, pro-business Republicans, with Alaska Natives and a decent amount of labor pretty friendly with her, too,” he said.
 “They’re all kind of the things you need to be able to win here, and she’s got them.”